ldeluigi/higher-lower-pwned/README.md

   - Logs are saved inside `/backend/mongo/data/log` on the host machine
   - Mongo setup is stored in `/backend/mongo/setup`
 - `hlp-backend-dev` with the live version of the nodejs backend mapped with host source files, and updated in real-time by [nodemon](https://www.npmjs.com/package/nodemon)
-  - Every file inside `/backend/js` is mapped inside the container
+  - Every file inside `/backend/js` is mapped inside the container, including _node_modules_
   - After an edit is detected by nodemon on the source files (.js, .json) index.js is restarted inside the container, so that changes are online as soon as possible
+  - You can look at the container logs for errors or debugging, with `docker logs <backend-container-id>`

 ## Development: client